proteanhq/protean/docs/guides/compose-a-domain/configuration.md

 application.
 By default, the environment is `development`.
 The current environment can be gathered from an environment variable called `PROTEAN_ENV`.

-The framework
-recognizes `development` and `production` environments, but additional environments such as `pre-prod`, `staging`, and `testing` can be specified as needed.
+Protean recognizes `development` and `production` environments, but additional environments such as `pre-prod`, `staging`, and `testing` can be specified as needed.